DyfanJones/Blog/content/post/2019-10-29-an-amazon-sdk-for-r.md

 install.packages("paws")
 ```

-**Note:** For more examples, the developers of `paws` have created some example code https://github.com/paws-r/paws/tree/master/examples and a  documentation website https://paws-r.github.io/.
+**Note:** For more examples, the developers of `paws` have created some code examples https://github.com/paws-r/paws/tree/master/examples and a  documentation website https://paws-r.github.io/.

 ## [`botor`](https://daroczig.github.io/botor/) :